LightningFryer/svelte-turso-drizzle/README.md

 ### Other important info

-- Use `npx drizzle-kit generate:sqlite` for pushing changes to the turso database.
+- Use `npx drizzle-kit push:sqlite` for pushing changes to the turso database.
 - The Auth.js documentation tells you to import the turso `db` client function from the `schema.ts` file itself to use in `auth.ts`.
 This, in my opinion, is a bad idea.
 So I separated the client and the schema into 2 files namely `db.ts` for the client and `schema.ts` for the schema file.
 Then I just imported the `db` client function from `db.ts` instead.